Public consultation on the topic is closed.

 skins and hides

-honey and bee products
+honey and honeybee products

-wool and wool
+wool and wool grease

 pharmaceutical, technical and blood products